“The Inner Observer” by Helen Palmer

 See Palmer, The Enneagram: Understanding Yourself and the Others in Your Life.
 San Francisco: Harper Collins, 1988. pp. 4-9, 12-15.

-The Inner Observer Guided Meditation
+The Inner Observer Part I: The Categories of Type/A Guided Meditation $14.95

 Enneagram.com is pleased to offer Helen Palmer's guided introduction to the Inner Observer.
 Helen skillfully introduces the listener to the mechanics of attention while providing a direct experience of that aspect of awareness known as the Inner Observer.
 This 30 minute (approx) audio is a must for the daily practice of the Enneagram in service to ongoing personal transformation and spiritual development.